-15 U.S.C.
+9 15 U.S.C.
 78f(b)(5).

-(B) Self-Regulatory Organization's Statement on Burden on Competition The Exchange does not believe that the proposed rule change implicates any competitive issues.
-To the contrary, the Exchange believes that FINRA and other national securities exchanges are also filing similar proposals, and thus, that the proposal will help to ensure consistent rules across market centers.
+B. Self-Regulatory Organization's Statement on Burden on Competition

+The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
+The Financial Industry Regulatory Authority ("FINRA") and other national securities exchanges are also filing similar proposals.
+Thus the Exchange believes that the proposal will help to ensure consistent rules across market centers.

-(C) Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others
+C. Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others